saugsut88/Excel_VBA/financialAnalyzer/readme.txt

-Excell VBA automation macro with gui front end
+Excell VBA automation macro example

+Whole project is not uploaded due to privacy